band-unfolding/bandup/README.md

 --------------------------------------------------------------------------------------
     * Run the "build.sh" script: ./build.sh
     * A directory named "BandUP_bin" will be created.
-        * You'll find the executable for BandUP in it.
+        * You'll find the executables for BandUP in it.
+        * NB: As of May 2017, you should use the executable "bandup".
+This is a Python interface for all BandUP functionalities (getting SC-Kpoints pre-unfolding, the main unfolding code, as well as the plotting tool).
     * This should work in most Unix environments with up-to-date Intel or GNU compilers installed.
         * Do check, however, the system requirements below if you have any problem.